unifiedjs/unified-engine/doc/options.md

 File path to [ignore file][ignore] to load, regardless of [`detectIgnore`][detect-ignore] or [`ignoreName`][ignore-name].

-The patterns in the ignore file are resolved based on the file’s directory.
+The patterns in the ignore file are resolved based the setting of `ignorePathResolveFrom`, which when `'dir'` (default) means to resolve from the ignore file’s directory, or when `'cwd'` means to resolve from the current working directory.
 If we had an ignore file `folder/ignore`, with the value: `index.txt`, and our file system looked as follows: